 There are three types of ad campaign objectives: awareness, consideration, and conversion.
 The purpose of awareness ads is to put your business in front of the right audience and gain greater brand awareness.

 Facebook ads that focus on consideration have the purpose of getting prospects interested in your brand and more familiar with it.

-If you set your campaign objectives to conversion, then you want your audience to take a specific action when seeing your ads, whether it’s filling up a form, downloading an app or buying a product or service.
+If you set your campaign objectives to conversion, then you want your audience to take a specific action when seeing your ads.
+This is influenced by ad space – whether it’s filling up a form, downloading an app or buying a product or service.

 Understanding the Facebook Ads Bidding Process

 Don’t assume that the highest bid will get the best ad placements – it doesn’t work like that.
 Facebook isn’t looking at how much you are willing to pay to get your ads in front of your audience.
 Instead, it wants to ensure that your ads are relevant to its users and add value to their lives.
 The only way to meet these two goals is by ensuring that both objectives are factored into the ad auction process.

 Facebook will consider three factors when deciding what ads to show: